Installing Additional Packages

 Generally, Cloudera recommends you install all required packages locally into your project.
 This will ensure you have the exact versions you want and that these libraries will not be upgraded when Cloudera upgrades the base engine image.
 You only need to install libraries and packages once per project.
 From then on, they are available to any new engine you spawn throughout the lifetime of the project.

 You can install additional libraries and packages from the workbench, using either the command prompt or the terminal.
-Alternatively, you might choose to use a package manager such as Conda to install and maintain packages and their dependencies.
-For some basic usage guidelines for Conda, see the Conda website.

 (Python and R) Install Packages Using Workbench Command Prompt

 - Navigate to your project's Overview page.
 Click Open Workbench and launch a session.